Under 2 hours

 - Ensure each bulb is seated properly and fully in its socket.

-- If you cannot detect any burnt-out bulbs or a large chunk of lights are still not functioning, move on to step 5.
+- If you cannot detect any burnt-out bulbs or a large chunk of lights are still not functioning, move on to Step 6.

-- The typical holiday light strand lasts between 1,000 and 1,500 hours, which translates to approximately two to three holiday seasons.
-Some strands may have simply reached the end of their lifespan.
-LED Christmas lights have a considerably longer life, usually lasting up to ten times longer than traditional lights.
+Replace your string lights regularly.
+The typical holiday light strand lasts between 1,000 and 1,500 hours or about two to three holiday seasons.
+LED Christmas lights have a considerably longer life, usually lasting up to 10 times longer than traditional lights

 Holiday season care: